A village at war: When Irvington mourned its fallen Great War heroes

 THREE MORE FALLEN SOLDIERS

-In addition to McGovern and Kindervatter, three other Irvington residents died in military service during World War I. Two of those three lived within four blocks (on Dutcher and Cottenet streets) down Mail Street west towards the Hudson River from McGovern and Kindervatter in their teens.
-The other three who died while in service were:
+In addition to McGovern and Kindervatter, three other Irvington residents died in military service during World War I. Two of those three lived within four blocks (on Dutcher and Cottenet streets) down Main Street west towards the Hudson River from McGovern and Kindervatter.

 ⬛ U.S. Army Pvt.
-George Hazlett (sometimes mispelled Haslett), 31, of 30 Main St., (he listed 3 N. Cottenet St. -- North C Street at the time -- as his address when he enlisted), who died in France of influenza and bronchial pneumonia on Nov.
+George Hazlett (sometimes mispelled Haslett), 31, of 30 Main Street, (he listed 3 North Cottenet Street — known as North C Street at the time — as his address when he enlisted), died in France of influenza and bronchial pneumonia on Nov.
 12, 1918, the day after the armistice ending the war.
 He is buried at the U.S. Army Cemetery in Libourne, France.

 Pvt.
 Hazlett's father Thomas was an Irish immigrant who worked as a gardener, again likely on one of the area's Gilded Age estates.
 Thomas was 34 years older than his wife, Annie, an English immigrant who was 22 when George was born on Jan.
 8, 1887.
 George had three younger brothers, Harry, Robert and Thomas.
-Thomas also served in the Great War, but survived.
+Like George, Thomas served in the Great War, but he survived.

-Pvt.
-Hazlett was a plumber in civilian life and an Irvington volunteer firefighter, like Kelly..
+George Hazlett was a plumber in civilian life and an Irvington volunteer firefighter.
 He was inducted into the service on May 25, 1918 and arrived in France on June 30, 1918.

 The 2nd Pioneer Infantry was known as the 14th Regiment Infantry of the New York National Guard before being deployed by the U.S. Army to France.
 It saw light action there, serving mostly in reserve.